 We understand that dental emergencies can happen at the most inconvenient times.
-It is essential to sustain your dental health with regular hygiene and exams to lessen the chance of emergencies, but when one comes along, you can rest assured knowing we do our best to support new and existing patients when an urgent dental need occurs.
+If you are experiencing pain or require emergency care, make sure to call our dental offices as soon as possible… Even outside of business hours.
+It is essential to sustain your oral health with regular hygiene and exams to lessen the chance of emergencies, but when one comes along, you can rest assured knowing we do our best to support new and existing patients when an urgent dental need occurs.

 Losing a Tooth

 If one of your permanent, adult teeth is knocked out, it is very important to take restorative steps and call your dentist immediately.
 If possible, try to find the lost tooth, being very careful not to touch the root when you pick the tooth up.
 Gently rinse it off with water to get rid of any dirt it may have picked up while knocked out.
 If you can, place the tooth back in its original socket.

 Please do not force the tooth into place or bite down; simply place it in its original location.
 If this is too sensitive or otherwise impossible, place the dislodged tooth in your mouth between your cheek and other teeth.
 If you are not comfortable with this, place the tooth in a cup of milk.
 After taking measures to save the tooth, call your dentist immediately.
 When it comes to a lost tooth, time is of the essence, so make sure to see a dental professional as soon as possible.